Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_protocols/codebook.md

     Includes creation applications, educational video games, programmes and internet based activities where it appears that the screen media is educational (e.g., watching an educational TV show or completing homework online).

 `Recreational`
-:   Screen media created with the purpose to entertain the viewer, with no intentional purpose to education, inform or enlighten.
+:   Screen media created with the purpose to entertain the viewer, with no intentional purpose to educate, inform or enlighten.
     Includes programmes, video games and internet based activities where it appears that the screen media is recreational (e.g., most TV shows, most video games or online shopping).

 `Social`